appbaseio/reactive-manual/docs/v1/getting-started/Dependency.md

 Let's take an example if topics lists is depenedent on city selection (topicSensor is dependent on citySensor).

 To achieve this
-1. Assign sensorId to city list.
+1. Assign componentId to city list.
-2. Use this sensorId in other sensor.
+2. Use this componentId in other sensor.

 - City Sensor should look like this
 ```
 <AppbaseList
-    sensorId="CitySensor"
+    componentId="CitySensor"
     inputData={this.props.mapping.city}
    ...
 />